 If you select the entry field, choose esc on your keyboard to deselects the field without entering a value.

-Each measurement unit, you have not added your Business Central measurement units to your Square account yet.
-For more information, see Add Units of Measure to Square
+Each measurement unit, you haven't added your Business Central measurement units to your Square account yet.
+For more information, see Add Units of Measure to Square.

 Square Bridge lets you set up synchronization for each of your locations to account for differences that each of your locations might have.
 For example, you might not use the same catalog items in each location or might not use inventory tracking in one location.